nickleus27/nickleus27/README.md

 - 👋 Hi, I’m Nick.
 - 👀 I’m interested in machine learning.
 - 🌱 I’m currently learning about tensorflow.keras and deep learning.
 - 💞️ I’m looking to collaborate on C, CPP, or Python projects.
-I also like mobile apps.
+I also like mobile apps: ios, android, react-native.
+I would like to learn more Javascript.
 - 📫 How to reach me nickleus27@gmail.com

 <!---